HL7/daf-research/pages/_includes/daf-research-guidance.md

 * For each Resource supported by the Server populate the CapabilityStatement.rest segment with

-1. Resource Type (e.g Task)
+1. Resource Type (for example, Task)
-2. Resource Profile (DAF specific profiles, e.g DAF-Task)
+2. Resource Profile (DAF specific profiles, for example, DAF-Task)
 3. Search Param Name for each search parameter supported
-4. Interaction.code (Multiple interactions would be supported typically, for e.g READ, SEARCH, vREAD, POST )
+4. Interaction.code (Multiple interactions would be supported typically, for example, READ, SEARCH, vREAD, POST )
-5. Operation.name for each operation supported by the Data Mart (These include daf-load-operation, daf-execute-query etc)
+5. Operation.name for each operation supported by the Data Mart (These include daf-load-operation, daf-execute-query etc.)
 6. Operation.definition points back to the instance of the Operation Definitions that the Server supports.

 For each Operation that is supported by the Server, a DAF-OperationDefinition instance should be created with the appropriate data